Collective gene dynamics leave signatures of decision landscapes in cell fate coordinates: Results

+It is important to note that the topology of a class does not fully determine the trajectory; many trajectories are possible for each landscape, depending on the relative positioning of saddles and attractors.
+For demonstration, we show results for some ``typical'' (i.e.\ not pathological or extreme) topographies that emphasize the distinctions between classes.
+An exhaustive exploration of how trajectories imply or exclude bifurcation classes is beyond the scope of this work and is an important direction for the future.

-Once we have constructed a landscape for a given class, we can use our Hopfield-like dynamics to simulate cell fate transitions corresponding to that class.
-Figure \ref{signatures} shows the trajectories of these simulations in cell fate space.
-By comparing these trajectories across landscapes, we can identify signatures for each decision-making class.
-In the double cusp, signals push the cells directly to their final fates so the trajectories for this class are straight lines.
-In the triple cusp, cell spend more time in the intermediate state than in the other states along the trajectory because it is transiently stable.
-As a result, there is a higher density of cells in a localized patch on this trajectory.
-This intermediate cluster is the defining feature of the triple cusp class.
-Finally, the heteroclinic flip can be identified by its curved paths, which cells take as they move away from the second saddle node.
-Although the details of the landscape can vary the appearance of these features, they can be used to distinguish between classes.
-By searching for these signatures in actual data, it's possible to find signs of decision-making classes and directly compare real transitions to theoretical landscapes.
+Comparing these typical trajectories across landscapes reveals potential signatures for each decision-making class.
+In the double cusp, signals push cells directly to their final fates, producing straight-line trajectories.
+In the triple cusp, cells spend more time in the transiently stable intermediate state than elsewhere along the trajectory, producing a localized high-density cluster that serves as the defining feature of this class.
+The heteroclinic flip is identified by curved paths, which cells follow as they move away from the second saddle node; the unstable manifold between attractors makes this class especially sensitive to fate-specific signals, as seen in the contour plot where cells quickly leave the intermediate region.
+By searching for these signatures in data, one can directly compare real transitions to theoretical landscapes.

-It is possible to measure the cell fate coordinates $m^{\mu}$ in real systems by applying scTOP to scRNA-seq data \cite{yampolskaya2023sctop}.
-Time-series data is particularly valuable for observing the trajectory of cells, as identifying some features of dynamical systems requires temporal information.
-For example, knowing how much time cells spend in different states allows one to distinguish between transient and stable attractors.
-In the case of embryonic development, snapshots across developmental time points show the path of cells as signaling and mechanical conditions are varied.
+The cell fate coordinates $m^{\mu}$ can be measured in real systems by applying scTOP to scRNA-seq data \cite{yampolskaya2023sctop}.
+Time-series data is particularly valuable, since identifying features of dynamical systems often requires temporal information; for example, the time cells spend in different states distinguishes transient from stable attractors.
+In embryonic development, snapshots across time points reveal the path of cells as signaling and mechanical conditions vary.
 In this section, we look for signatures of decision-making classes in two contexts: \textit{in vitro} mouse hematopoiesis and the developing mouse lung.